Safeguarding During Weekends/School Holidays

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 All of our Senior Leadership Team and senior members of staff involved in the recruitment process are qualified in Safer Recruitment Procedures.
-Lisa Gannon, Operations Manager, oversees all recruitment processes in accordance with safeguarding and safer recruitment guidelines.
+Lisa Gannon, School Business Manager, oversees all recruitment processes in accordance with safer recruitment guidelines.

 - Staff are trained in child protection issues and they are aware of the procedures to follow.
 Staff training is delivered via a variety of means: face to face; in and out of school training (including the Local Authorities Level 1 training), online refreshers and information raising, document sharing and on-going professional dialogues during staff meetings.